|

 [ top ]

 Michael Holroyd, Bernard Shaw - Vol. 2, 1898-1918: The Pursuit of Power (Harmondsworth: Penguin 1991), ix, 420pp.
 [20cm.], CONTENTS.
 Part 1: The happy accidents of marriage, two views of sea air, and Shaw repairs to Adelphi Terrace; On heroes and hero-worship - an essay on The Perfect Wagnerite and Caesar and Cleopatra.
 Shaw writes Captain Brassbounds Conversion and Ellen Terry, who stars in it, marries one of the actors; Three Plays for Puritans versus the pornography in Victorian values; Fabian manoeuvres in the Boer war; Shaw drafts Fabianism and the Empire and fails to influence the general election.
 Part 2: Shaw takes up with some unexpected characters and is translated; In which Max Beerbohm begins his caricatures and Charlotte Shaw persists with her holidays; A short section upstaging Shakespeare with The Admirable Bashville; The comedy and philosophy of Man and Superman; The dreams and realities of John Bulls Other Island; Granville Barker comes to court; The curtain goes up on Major Barbara; The alleluias will get me yet.
 Part 3: Fabian bedfellows at the turn of the century and the difficult birth of Fabianism and the Fiscal Question; H. G. Wells joins the Fabian cast and becomes Shaws protagonist; A revolution at the court unites Granville Barker and Lillah McCarthy; Concerning the medical ethics of The Doctors Dilemma; An invasion of the West End and some dreams of a national theatre.
-Part 4: An exhibition of portraits; Shaw sits to Rodin in Paris and floats up in a balloon above Wandsworth gas works; A hectic section that begins with a look into the rectory at Ayot St Lawrence and a glance through numerous postcards, continues with a visit to the Fabian Summer School and a career round the continent, and ends with a strange encounter with a Swedish playwright; An interesting discourse on a disquisitory play, Getting Married, and staying married; Which takes us outdoors for some alarming road-adventures; a treatise on how to handle biographers and another on how to quarrel properly demonstrated by G.K.
+Part 4: An exhibition of portraits; Shaw sits to Rodin in Paris and floats up in a balloon above Wandsworth gas works; A hectic section that begins with a look into the rectory at Ayot St [Saint] Lawrence and a glance through numerous postcards, continues with a visit to the Fabian Summer School and a career round the continent, and ends with a strange encounter with a Swedish playwright; An interesting discourse on a disquisitory play, Getting Married, and staying married; Which takes us outdoors for some alarming road-adventures; a treatise on how to handle biographers and another on how to quarrel properly demonstrated by G.K.
 Chesterton; The attractions of censorship and how to resist them as revealed by the stage histories of The Shewing-up of Blanco Posnet and Press Cuttings, with ith assistance from Lady Gregory and W.B.
 Yeats.
 Part 5: Shaws invocations to the God of Tolstoy and the Muse of Henry James followed by an analysis of Misalliance and the case re-emphasised for a national theatre; Further particulars in the shocking history of Mr Wells; Beatrice Webb produces her minority report and Shaw resigns from the Fabian Executive; A diversion of skits and farces; A jaunt to Jamaica and some misadventures in company with a chauffeur and a secretary; The success of Fannys First Play and the autobiographical impulses in Androcles and the Lion; What the playwright said to the actress - Mrs Patrick Campbell, Pygmalion, and the nature of love and comedy.
 Part 6: concerning fame and anonymity - the origins and early days of the New Statesman; the history and rehearsals of Pygmalion.

 Michael Holroyd, Bernard Shaw - Vol. 3, 1918-1950: The Lure of Fantasy.
 (London: Penguin 1993), ix, 544p., ill.
 [32pp. of pls., facsims., ports.; 20cm.]
 (London: Chatto & Windus 1991).
 CONTENTS.
 Part 1: Some hints and consequences of peace; Shaws heartbreak; Working with Miss Cross Patch and travelling with Fred Day; The tragedy of an elderly gentleman; Home rule for England; Free will in translation.
 Part 2: Collaborating with a saint; I which Archer takes his leave, Lawrence of Arabia advances into the Shaws lives and the story is taken up by explorers and adventurers; An island of romance; Intelligent women and the body politic.
 Part 3: The Shaws move to Whitehall Court and meet Nancy Astor; G.B.S. performs at Cliveden and pronounces on Mussolini; In which G.B.S. upsets The Apple Cart over Stella Campbell and the socialist movement, starts up the Malvern festival, and establishes his friendship with Elgar; How Shaw became the author of himself, wrote his way into the lives of Ellen Terrys children, and finally signed off from Stella Campbell; Positive capability and the great Celtic-Hibernian school - Wilde and Yeats, OCasey, Joyce; Old friends make way for new romances - G.B.S. meets the boxer and the nun.
 Part 4: The elopement to Russia; Shaws pilgrims progress; Visions and judgments from his missionary travels; Prefaces to death.
 Part 5: Some domestic privacies and the demands of the political theatre; Which contains a sea change and a treasure hunt; spontaneous resurrection and a new life; New worlds of paperback and celluloid; Three plays for historians; Trebitsch uber alles.
 Part 6: Cease fire! turn up the lights! uncommon sense and careless talk; How G.B.S. managed a happy end for Charlotte; Containing several new characters and plots that are introduced rather late into the story; Two fatal attachments; Continuation of the story; In which the conclusion of the story is spelt out.